elsander/elsander.github.io/_posts/2015-08-04-Heuristic-Search-Algorithms.md

 chains, so I've found that it takes less tuning to get good results.
 I encourage you to try them all and see what works best for your problem.
-Simple examples of each algorithm, as applied to the travelling salesman problem, can be found on my [github](https://github.com/esander91/RecurseCenter/tree/master/OptimWorkshop).
+Simple examples of each algorithm, as applied to the travelling sales rep problem, can be found on my [github](https://github.com/esander91/RecurseCenter/tree/master/OptimWorkshop).
 Happy coding!